unreal4u/rutverifier/README.md

 * Will give you some information, such as the RUT/RUN being consulted is an enterprise (RUT) or a natural person (RUN).
 * Allows you to make use of a blacklist (Useful for known frauders).
 * Will also format the RUT/RUN into the correct format.
-* Can deliver also a pure Javascript coded version to verify the validity of a RUT/RUN
+* Can deliver also a pure (more basic) Javascript coded version to verify the validity of a RUT/RUN

 Detailed description
 ---------